Internships

 Boeing, Lockheed Martin, Northrop Grumman, RTX, L3Harris, and General Dynamics — internship programs at the Big Six defense companies.

-SpaceX, Blue Origin, Anduril, Shield AI, and Skydio — rolling admissions, top pay, and real engineering at the companies reshaping aerospace.
+SpaceX, Blue Origin, Anduril, Shield AI, Skydio, and the Seattle space corridor (Stoke Space, Gravitics, Starfish Space, Portal Space, Starcloud, and more) — rolling admissions, top pay, and real engineering.

 Joby Aviation, Archer Aviation, and the emerging electric aviation sector — no ITAR restrictions, open to non-citizens with work authorization.